KeepMEATable/keepmeatable/Readme.md

 $ docker-compose exec php openssl rsa -pubout -in config/jwt/private.pem -out config/jwt/public.pem
 ```

-You can now open [your favorite browser](https://app.keepmeatable.dev) to test it.
+You can now open your favorite browser [as customer](https://app.keepmeatable.dev) or [as holder](https://holder.keepmeatable.dev) to test it.

 ## Aliases for Submodule while working.